-Operation ng Leases
+Opera ting Leases

-Remainder of 2023 \$ 4,706
+Remainder of 2023 \$ 2,364

 Years ending December 31,

 2024 9,228

 2025 9,308

 2026 8,672

 2027 8,361

-Thereafter 28,689
+Thereafter 28,690

-Total lease payments 68,964
+Total lease payments 66,623

 Less:

-Imputed interest (10,128)
+Imputed interest (9,489)

-Total operating lease liabilities \$ 58,836
+Total operating lease liabilities \$ 57,134

 Operating lease liabilities are based on the net present value of the remaining lease payments over the remaining lease term.
 In determining the present value of lease payments, the Company uses its incremental borrowing rate based on the information available at the lease commencement date.
-As of June 30, 2023, the weighted average remaining lease term was 7.5 years and the weighted average discount rate used to determine the operating lease liability was 4.4%.
+As of September 30, 2023, the weighted average remaining lease term was 7.3 years and the weighted average discount rate used to determine the operating lease liability was 4.4%.

 In the fourth quarter of 2018, the Company entered into an agreement to lease the 4th and 5th floors of corporate office space in San Diego, California with total minimum lease payments of \$50.4 million over an initial term of 10 years and 9 months.
 In February 2020, the Company entered into the first amendment to the lease agreement to lease the 2nd floor of corporate office space in San Diego, California with total minimum lease payments of \$25.3 million over an initial term of approximately 10 years and 7 months.
 In March 2020, the Company entered into the second amendment to the lease agreement which increased the total minimum lease payments of the original corporate office space to \$51.4 million.
 In the third quarter of 2020, the lease for the 4th and 5th floors of corporate office space commenced and the Company capitalized a right of use asset and related lease liability of \$40.3 million.
-In the first quarter of 2021, the lease for the 2nd floor of corporate office space commenced and the Company established a letter of credit for \$3.1 million, which has automatic annual extensions and is fully secured by restricted cash.
+In the first quarter of 2021, the lease for the 2nd floor of corporate office space commenced and the Company capitalized a right of use asset and related lease liability of \$19.2 million.
+In connection with this lease and the amendment, the Company established a letter of credit for \$3.1 million, which has automatic annual extensions and is fully secured by restricted cash.

 In May 2023, the Company entered into an agreement to sublease its 2nd floor of corporate office space in San Diego to a sublessee with a total minimum sublease income of \$18.4 million over a term of approximately 7 years and 6 months.
-As of June 30, 2023, the sublease had not commenced.
+The Company delivered the full procession of its 2nd floor of corporate office space to the sublessee in August 2023.
+Pursuant to the sublease agreement, the Company expects sublease payments to begin in December 2023.